 Rachael has been practising immigration law as a sole practitioner for 10 years and has successfully helped hundreds of clients resolve their immigration matters, including applications and appeals for families, businesses and refugees.
-She has represented clients before all of the major immigration tribunals, including Immigration Appeal Division (IAD) and Refugee Protection Division (RPD).
-She regularly appears before the Federal Court of Canada, the last resort for those who have had their applications rejected and may be facing imminent deportation.
-Rachael volunteers for the Edmonton Community Legal Centre (ECLC) and is an active roster lawyer with Legal Aid Alberta.
+She has represented clients before all levels of the Immigration and Refugee Board.
+She regularly appears before the Federal Court of Canada and has appeared before the Provincial Court and Court of Queen's Bench in Alberta.
+Rachael volunteers regularly providing pro-bono legal services and speaks Mandarin Chinese at an intermediate level.

 We have a basic three step approach to working with clients.
 Although every case is different, here is an overview of what to expect when you work with an experienced immigration lawyer:

-The first step is for us to meet and discuss your situation.
-Each person’s immigration options are different and it is important to understand the range of possible outcomes.
+The first step is for us to meet and discuss your unique case and the best way to achieve your status.
 At this time, an agreement may be reached regarding what legal services will be required and what is the cost.
 We recognize that immigration legal fees are a significant cost to most families and we will develop a plan to keep the cost reasonable for your situation.

 Once we have agreed on the direction to take your case, we will prepare your submissions.
 In a recent study of refugee cases in Canada, there was a correlation between applicant’s success and the thoroughness of the submission.
 We take the view that each submission should be crafted to the situation of the particular applicant and we take pride in preparing well organized, complete and thoughtful submissions.
 If your case will require testimony we prepare you for the process so that you are able to present all the facts of your case clearly to the tribunal.